eclipse-kuksa/kuksa-databroker/doc/protocol/README.md

 For a more detailed view of the supported JSON-schemas [click here](https://github.com/eclipse/kuksa.val/blob/master/kuksa-val-server/include/VSSRequestJsonSchema.hpp)

+### sdv.databroker.v1 in KUKSA Databroker

+To enable the legacy `sdv.databroker.v1` API you must start Databroker with the `--enable-databroker-v1` argument.

 ### VISSv2 in KUKSA Databroker

 KUKSA databroker aims to provide a standards compliant implementation of VISSv2 (using the websocket transport).